-Compensation and Leadership Development (Chair)

-Nominating, Governance, and Sustainability
+- Compensation and Leadership Development (Chair) - · Nominating, Governance, and Sustainability

 Executive Experience: Ms. Lawrence was the Executive Vice President and Chief Administrative Officer (2016-2019) and Executive Vice President and Chief Financial Officer (2005-2016) of Children's Mercy Hospital, a comprehensive pediatric medical center in Kansas City, Missouri.
 Previously, she was the Chief Financial Officer (2005) and Senior Vice President and Treasurer (2004-2005) of Midwest Research Institute (now MRIGlobal), an independent, non-profit, contract research organization located in Kansas City, Missouri.
 Prior to that Ms. Lawrence spent twenty-six years in professional or management positions in the architecture, real estate, financial services, packaging distribution and medical research industries.
-She currently serves as a trustee of the Delaware by Macquarie fund complex, as Board Chair at Recology Inc., as a director and as an Audit Committee member of Brixmor Property Group, Inc., and as a director at Sera Prognostics Inc. (Nasdaq: SERA).
-She was previously on the board of directors of American Shared Hospital Services (NYSE American: AMS), a provider of radiosurgical and radiation therapy equipment based in San Francisco, California, where she served as chair of the audit committee and as a member of the nominating and corporate governance committee.
-She sits on the national board of the National Association of Corporate Directors (NACD), is past-chair of the board of directors of the Heartland Chapter of the NACD, was named to the NACD Directorship 100, and as an NACD board leadership fellow, and serves on the boards of directors of various charitable, non-profit and civic organizations, including the Hall Family Foundation and the Nelson-Atkins Museum of Art.
+She currently serves as a trustee of the Delaware by Macquarie fund complex, as a director and as Audit Committee chair of Brixmor Property Group, Inc., and as a director at Sera Prognostics Inc. (Nasdag: SERA).
+She was previously on the board of directors of American Shared Hospital Services (NYSE American: AMS), a provider of radiosurgical and radiation therapy equipment based in San Francisco, California, where she served as chair of the audit committee and as a member of the nominating and corporate governance committee and Recology, Inc. where she served as chair.
+She sits on the national board of the NACD, is past-chair of the board of directors of the Heartland Chapter of the NACD, was named to the NACD Directorship 100, and as an NACD board leadership fellow, and serves on the boards of directors of various charitable, non-profit and civic organizations, including the Hall Family Foundation and the Nelson-Atkins Museum of Art.
 Ms. Lawrence earned a Bachelor of Arts in psychology from Vassar College, a Master of Architecture from the Massachusetts Institute of Technology and a Master of Business Administration from Harvard Business School.